 Unlike the famous villages of Cinque Terre in Italy, I had never heard of any of these villages.
 That’s in part what makes them so special.
+And while I love Barcelona, there’s something so appealing about visiting a place that I’ve never heard of.
 Go now, and discover them before everyone else does.

 This lovely town is known as the most beautiful in Basque Country.
 Within minutes, I could see why.
 While wandering through the Old Town, surrounded by a still-standing fortified wall, it’s easy to think you have slipped back in time.